Low Blood Pressure - When Blood Pressure Is Too Low

 Nutritional deficiencies A lack of the essential vitamins B-12 and folic acid can cause anemia, which in turn can lead to low blood pressure.

-What if I notice a sudden decline in my blood pressure?
+If you notice a sudden decline in blood pressure